Coronavirus Safer Travel

 The most recent government advice for us all

-As shops, pubs and other businesses have begun to reopen across the country, and with more of us returning to work and as children head back to school, we have increased service levels across our network to keep you on the move.
+As government guidance changes and local restrictions and advice come into effect, our increased service levels across our network will remain in place to keep you on the move.
 Find out more about our service levels in your region here.
 If you're a customer returning to travel with us, please read the information below before boarding to ensure you're following the safer travel guidelines.
 You can also find in-depth FAQs about Coronavirus and bus travel here.

 What you need to know